ardhiraka/talent_fair_sample_challenge/README.md

 ## Acknowledgments

-Dataset in folder `dataset` provided by Paragoncorp for time series analysis, forecasting, or any other method you think suits the data well.
+Dataset in folder `dataset` provided by ParagonCorp for time series analysis, forecasting, or any other method you think suits the data well.

 ## Dataset Description